karask/satoshi-paper/markdown/bitcoin.md

 be wary of their customers, hassling them for more information than they would otherwise need.
 A certain percentage of fraud is accepted as unavoidable.
-These costs and payment uncertainties can be avoided in person by using physical currency, but no mechanism exists to make payments over a communications channel without a trusted party.
+These costs and payment uncertainties can be avoided in person by using physical currency, but no mechanism exists to make payments over a communications channel without a trusted party

 What is needed is an electronic payment system based on cryptographic proof instead of trust, allowing any two willing parties to transact directly with each other without the need for a trusted